-- 1. Deep dive into invariants on $\boldsymbol{S}^2$ - 2.
-Compare MS functions by their quadrangle decomposition - 3.
-Compare embeddings of $\boldsymbol{S}^2$ in $\boldsymbol{R}^3$ by their level sets
+- 1. Background: Invariants on S^2

+- 2. Decomposition: Morse-Smale functions by quadrangles

+- 3. Embeddings: Level sets of S^2 in R^3

-Background 1: Decomposing functions
+Background: Decomposing functions

-For $(M, g_M)$ a nice manifold, let $f: M \to \mathbf{R}$ be smooth.
+For (M, g_M) a nice manifold, let $f: M \to R$ be smooth.

 - ▶ f is (excellent) Morse if all critical points are (distinct) non-degenerate. - f is Morse-Smale if it is Morse and the gradient ∇f generates transverally intersecting manifolds, the intersections of which are cells.